hannobraun/hanno.braun-odw.eu/content/notes/the-world-needs-another-cad-program/index.md

 At this point, we're down to a number of less popular solutions that are based on {{ ext_link(text="OCCT", url="https://www.opencascade.com/open-cascade-technology/") }}.
 I'm aware of {{ ext_link(text="CadQuery", url="https://cadquery.readthedocs.io/en/latest/intro.html") }}, {{ ext_link(text="Cascade Studio", url="https://zalo.github.io/CascadeStudio/") }}, and {{ ext_link(text="pythonOCC", url="https://github.com/tpaviot/pythonocc") }}.

-These look great, but I do think there's a lot of room for innovation:
+These look great, but I think there's a lot of room for innovation:

 - **Experimentation in CAD kernels:** OCCT ist just one CAD kernel.
 I think it's worth taking a fresh look at the problem, using a different (some might say better) language, like {{ ext_link(text="Rust", url="https://www.rust-lang.org/") }}.
 - **More diverse selection of modeling language:** All the OCCT-based options mentioned above use either Python or JavaScript, which are all dynamically typed.
 While using a statically typed language wouldn't be better per se, it would be nice to have a wider range of options.
 Different languages are good for different use cases.